AIZOME organic cotton bedding

 The Story of AIZOME –

 When co-founder, Michel’s mother was diagnosed with cancer, treatments caused her skin to become extremely sensitive.
 As she spent more and more time in bed, she experienced unrelenting skin irritation and the development of black sores, which led to tremendous discomfort.
-A doctor explained to them that the source of her irritation was likely the dark, synthetic dyes in her bed sheets and since her immune system was severely weakened, her body could no longer protect her skin from the chemicals embedded in the fibers.
-After making the switch to an undyed textile, her skin irritation significantly decreased.
-Michel was struck by the impact textiles had upon his mother’s quality of life.
-From there, Michel and his partner Misa began to ask questions about the textile industry.
-As we’ve already shared, what they discovered was truly shocking and they knew they had to create something better – for consumers and for the planet.
+A doctor explained that the dark, synthetic dyes in her bed sheets were likely causing her irritation.
+Since her immune system had weakened severely, her body could no longer shield her skin from the chemicals that manufacturers had embedded in the fibers.

 “The textile industry is the 3rd biggest polluting industry in the world after food production and construction.
 In terms of waste water, in terms of released chemicals, in terms of CO2.
 It’s a huge industry and sometimes we say employs 1 in 6 people in the world.
 It employs hundreds of millions or billions of people who are directly in contact with these chemicals that we carelessly use in the industry.”

-Michel May, Co-Founder of AIZOME
+– Michel May, Co-Founder of AIZOME

-Their Bedding –
+AIZOME Bedding –

 Together with a team of scientists, Michel and Misa developed an innovative method to unlock the benefits of plant-based dyeing for home textiles while still maintaining vibrancy and durability.
-Their sheets are naturally antibacterial, GOTS Certified, checked by a third-party lab for known dangerous chemicals, and certified by the National Eczema Association – their sheets tick all the boxes.
+Their cotton bedding sheets are naturally antibacterial, Organic GOTS Certified, checked by a third-party lab for known dangerous chemicals, and certified by the National Eczema Association – their sheets tick all the boxes.
 AIZOME’S beautiful bedding is even infused with medicinal properties – incredible right?
 The name AIZOME comes from a centuries-old Japanese craft that used to infuse the clothing of Samurai warriors with indigo’s medicinal properties to provide the Samurai with anti-inflammatory and antibacterial properties that could offer protection to wounded skin.
 Michel and Misa harnessed this method for their bedding so that we can be naturally protected from bacteria while we sleep!

 Everything that AIZOME uses is so natural that the wastewater they are left with after the dyeing process can be applied to your skin…not many brands can say this.
 Their original dyeing method, AIZOME ULTRA™, only uses plants, water, and ultrasound.
 Along with indigo, they use plants like Rubia and Sumac, which offer a massive range of health benefits due to their anti-inflammatory properties.
 They use ultrasound to infuse their textiles with the plant’s color pigments and properties.
 These high frequency waves literally press the dye into every cavity of the fiber!
 This process uses 200x less water than conventional dyeing and produces no toxic wastewater but instead water that is actually beneficial.